 Office bullying is a real epidemic.
-Learn how to spot it, the effects, and what you can do to address it.
+Learn how to spot it, its effects and what you can do to stop it.

 Deconstructing the Bullying Behavior